Rochester Avionic Archives

 www.herberthistory.co.uk/cgi-bin/sitewise.pl?fsID=103

-- The Museum of the History of Science houses an unrivalled collection of historic scientific instruments in the world’s oldest surviving purpose-built museum building, the Old Ashmolean on Broad Street, Oxford.
-The MHS now houses the Elliott collection and archive.
-This resource was held at Rochester for many years but at the end of 1999 Marconi Avionics was absorbed into BAE Systems with the merger of British Aerospace and Marconi Electronic Systems .
+The History of Science Museum houses an unrivalled collection of historic scientific instruments in the world’s oldest surviving purpose-built museum building, the Old Ashmolean on Broad Street, Oxford.
+The museum now houses the Elliott collection and archive.
+This resource was held at Rochester for many years but at the end of 1999 Marconi Avionics was absorbed into BAE Systems with the merger of British Aerospace and Marconi Electronic Systems.
 The 'Elliott Collection' was claimed by the Marconi Company and was taken into storage.
 We did however retain items relevant to avionics at Rochester and the RAA was formed out of that collection.
-In the web site below select 'Collections' and then search on 'Elliotts'

 The Royal Aeronautical Society Medway Branch